ArtifactDB/gypsum-metadata-index/README.md

 }
 ```

-Each string is split into tokens by first normalizing the string to remove diacritics,
-converting all characters into lowercase,
+Our tokenization scheme is adapted from the [FTS5 Unicode61 tokenizer](https://www.sqlite.org/fts5.html#unicode61_tokenizer).
-and then splitting the string at any character that is not a Unicode letter, number or dash.
+Each string is normalized to remove diacritics, converted into lowercase, and then split at any character that is not a Unicode letter/number or a dash.
 We consider dashes as part of the token to preserve scientific terms like gene names.

 ## SQLite file structure